-TTUHSC EI Paso understands the sensitive nature of incidents involving sexual misconduct.
-Further, the University is mindful of Complainants' desire, in some cases, to report an incident without disclosing their name or other identifying information.
-TTUHSC EI Paso will always attempt to protect a student's anonymity if that is the student's request.
-Doing so, however, can oftentimes make it more difficult to thoroughly and effectively investigate an incident.
+TTUHSC El Paso understands the sensitive nature of incidents involving sexual misconduct.
+Further, the university is mindful of reporting parties' desire, in some cases, to report an incident without disclosing their name or other identifying information.

+TTUHSC El Paso will always attempt to protect a student's anonymity if that is the student's request.
+Doing so, however, can often times make it more difficult to thoroughly and effectively investigate an incident.
 The University will work with each student on a case-by-case basis to find the approach that best fits the student's wants and needs.